 Gazpacho Madrileno with Garlic Croutons

-- 6 fresh plump tomatoes, cut into 1-inch chunks
+- 6 fresh plum tomatoes, cut into 1-inch chunks

 - 2 red bell peppers, cut into 1-inch dice